Skip to Content

 Make Sure Your Prenuptial Agreement Is Enforceable in Tennessee

 Creating and signing a marital contract that suits both you and your spouse is not enough for a court to consider it valid and enforceable.
 Your prenuptial agreement has to meet several requirements for a judge to accept it.
+To be enforceable, a prenup must be entered into knowledgeably, voluntarily, and with full disclosure of assets and debts.

-- It is in writing form
+• It is in written form

-- Both parties entered into it freely and in good faith
+• Both parties entered into it freely and in good faith

-- It is fair to both parties
+• It is fair to both parties

-- You have executed the document before getting married
+• You have executed the document before getting married

 Hire a Trusted Family Law Attorney to Create and Review Your Prenup

 The state of Tennessee does not legally require you to hire an attorney to create your prenuptial agreement.
-However, working with a trusted attorney can make a positive difference.
-They understand the complexity of the law and stay up to date with changes that can affect marital contracts.
+However, working with a trusted prenuptial agreement attorney can make a positive difference.
+If you ever want to modify your prenuptial agreement or create a postnuptial agreement if you did not have a prenup, the family law attorneys at Conner & Roberts, PLLC can help you find the solution that fits your situation.

-When you hire a family law attorney, they can assess your situation and recommend specific provisions and structure for your prenuptial agreement to meet your specific needs and ensure that a court finds the document valid and enforceable if you ever get a divorce.
+Our team understands the complexity of the law and stays up to date on changes that may affect marital contracts, ensuring they meet the statutory requirements for enforceability.
+We can assess your situation and recommend specific provisions and a structure for your prenuptial agreement to meet your needs and ensure that a court finds the document valid and enforceable if you ever get divorced.
+Our deep understanding of the law helps us identify any provision that may be unfair to you, protecting your rights and assets.

 Are you considering drafting a prenuptial agreement in Chattanooga or its surrounding areas?
 Contact Conner & Roberts, PLLC, today at (423) 299-4489 to schedule an appointment with one of our family law attorneys!